mantidproject/documents/Design/MoreFlexibleILiveListener.md

 * Should be able to get the create a ILiveListener via the factory in a way that allows Dynamic Properties to be considered prior to the connection being made.
 * Knowing the Instrument is not enough.
 The `LiveListenerFactory` uses the instrument name to get the `InstrumentInfo` and from that the connection properties.
 But this does not allow support for more than one live data stream per instrument.
-* Should be able to easily get a `ILiveListener` in the unconnected state
+* Should be able to easily get an `ILiveListener` in the unconnected state

-**Nice To Fix**

-* Reliance on runtime properties is cumbersome.
-If I want to create an ILiveListener, I need to call it from something that implements all the machinery of `PropertyManager`.
+* Should be able to create an `ILiveListener` without querying instrument/facility info by specifying the address and class name in the `StartLiveData` algorithm.

 Questions
 ---------